bakkerme/ai-news-processor/docs/benchmark.md

 This tool enables quantitative evaluation of AI-generated news summaries by measuring both summary quality and relevance against defined personas.
 It automates end-to-end benchmarking to support continuous improvement.

 ## Design Principles
-- **High-Capacity Evaluation Model**: We leverage `qwen2.5-72b-instruct`, a large language model with extensive reasoning and comprehension capabilities, to provide objective and nuanced assessments of summary quality and relevance.
+- **High-Capacity Evaluation Model**: We leverage large language models with extensive reasoning and comprehension capabilities, such as `qwen2.5-72b-instruct`, to provide objective and nuanced assessments of summary quality and relevance.
 - **Decoupled Evaluation**: By using a separate LLM for evaluation distinct from the generation model, we mitigate generation-specific biases and ensure that assessment results reflect general content quality.

 ## How to Run a Benchmark